Llannelongue/website-lannelongue-group/publications/index.md

 # {% include icon.html icon="fa-solid fa-newspaper" %}Publications

 Here are some of Loïc's publications that have guided the different projects that the group will expand on moving forward.
+See [here](/members/Loic-Lannelongue) for a full list of his publications.

 {% include section.html %}